trueos/trueos-docs/trueos-handbook/using.rst

    the section on :ref:`pc-sysconfig`.

-In the example shown in :numref:`Figure %s <mount1>`, a USB device and a music CD are currently inserted and the user has clicked :guilabel:`More Options` to view the available options.
+In the example shown in :numref:`Figure %s <mount1>`, a USB device and a music CD are currently inserted and the user has hovered over :guilabel:`More Options` to view the available options.

 .. _mount1: